CarlosAMolina/aws-s3-diff/README.md

 - Can I analyze a path that contains subfolders?

   No, this is a current limitation.
-The analyzed paths must contain files only, not folders.
+The analyzed paths must contain only files, not folders.

 ## Develop